-Another important son of Cremona was revolutionary composer, singer and gambist, Claudio Monteverdi, who is considered to have marked the transition from Renaissance to Baroque music.
-Between May and June 2015, and in association with the Monteverdi Festival, a series of musical cruises will make literal and imaginary journeys to Monteverdi’s cities of Cremona, Mantua and Venice.
+Another important son of Cremona was revolutionary composer, singer and gambist, Claudio Monteverdi.
+He was considered to have marked the transition from Renaissance to Baroque music.

 As well as master violinists, Cremona’s other claim to fame is the Torrazzo, the highest masonry bell-tower in Europe.
-It stands beside the Cathedral of Cremona of Lombard Gothic architecture and close to an octagonal Romanesque Baptistry dating back to the 12th century.
-Both front a beautiful square that dates back to the Middle Ages where, on Wednesdays and Saturdays, a well-stocked open market, dating back to the 14th century, is full of fresh fruits and vegetables, fish and cheeses and plenty of interesting local artisanal products.
+It’s in good company.
+It lies beside the Cathedral of Cremona of Lombard Gothic architecture.
+Nearby is an octagonal Romanesque Baptistry from the 12th century.
+Both front a beautiful square that dates back to the Middle Ages.
+On Wednesdays and Saturdays, there’s a well-stocked open market that dates back to the 14th century.
+The market is full of fresh fruits and vegetables, fish and cheeses and plenty of interesting local artisanal products.

-The Museo Civico ‘Ala Ponzone’ di Cremona contains Carlo Alberto Carutti’s historic collection of antique stringed instruments, as well as Giuseppe Arcimboldo’s L’Ortolano – a still-life of fruits and vegetables that, when reflected in a mirror, reveals the face of a full-faced countryman.
+The Museo Civico ‘Ala Ponzone’ di Cremona contains Carlo Alberto Carutti’s historic collection of antique stringed instruments.
+You’ll also find Giuseppe Arcimboldo’s L’Ortolano, a still-life of fruits and vegetables.
+When reflected in a mirror, the painting reveals the face of a full-faced countryman.

-The 18th-century Teatro Ponchielli is dedicated to Italian composer, Amilcare Ponchielli, and visitors to Milan’s La Scala will recognise the style, copied here by Luigi Canonica.
+The 18th-century Teatro Ponchielli is dedicated to Italian composer, Amilcare Ponchielli.
+Visitors to Milan’s La Scala will recognise the style, copied here by Luigi Canonica.